Anomalous Hall effect and quantum criticality in geometrically frustrated heavy fermion metals

-{\it Conduction electrons coupled to the spin chirality and AHE in the Kondo destroyed phase.} In the Kondo-destroyed $P_S$ phase, the static hybridization amplitude vanishes, $\ev{\rho_{K,i}} = 0$.
+{\it Mechanism of the AHE - the Kondo destroyed $P_S$ phase.~} In the Kondo-destroyed $P_S$ phase, the static hybridization amplitude vanishes, $\ev{\rho_{K,i}} = 0$.
 However, we show that there are TRSB terms in the effective interactions among the conduction electrons, which are mediated by the spinons via Kondo couplings.
 Such terms yield a zero-field AHE.

-We now set out to single out the TRSB terms.
-Because the CSL of the $J_1-J_2$ model is gapped, the effective interactions among the conduction electrons are short-ranged.
-We now recognize that the TRSB order parameter of the CSL is the spin chirality,
+We will single out the TRSB terms.
+The TRSB order parameter of the CSL is the spin chirality,